But when you introduce debris and other solids to the mix, things can get stopped up.

 Diaphragm pumps are most commonly used to pump sludge and extremely abrasive liquids.
 A common example would be draining a pond because it can handle the muck and mud on the bottom, as well as the water, leaves and weeds.

-Trash Pump Buyer's Guide - Find out How to Pick the Perfect Trash Pump.
+Trash Pump Buyer's Guide: 3 Types to Know - Find out How to Pick the Perfect Trash Pump.
 Our water pump how-to library can help you pick the perfect dewatering pump, submersible pump, trash pump or water pump accessory.